franciscoxavier04/pm-BIM/docs/system-admin-guide/authentication/openid-providers/README.md

 * For "Name", enter "OpenProject".
 * For "Supported account types", select "Accounts in this organization directory only".
-* For "Redirect URI", select the "Web" type, and enter the URL to your OpenProject installation, followed by "/auth/azure/callback".
-For instance: "https://myserver.com/auth/azure/callback".
+* For "Redirect URI", select the "Web" type, and enter the URL to your OpenProject installation, followed by "/auth/oidc-microsoft-entra/callback".
+For instance: "https://myserver.com/auth/oidc-microsoft-entra/callback".

+> [!NOTE]
+>
+> The Redirect URI is dependent on the display name that you choose later on.
+You might need to change it to the correct value shown in the administration of OpenProject.

 When you are done, click on the "Register" button at the end of the page.
 You are redirected to your new App registration, be sure to save the "Application (client) ID" that is now displayed.
 You will need it later.